 A five-member Allocation Committee meets publicly to make funding decisions.
 Volunteers from the community review and score applications.
-After reviewers score applications, staff makes funding recommendations to the Allocation Committee.
-Recommendations are based on criteria listed in the RFI.
-Applicants can submit written and oral testimony after reviewing application scores and staff recommendations.
-The scores, staff recommendations, and applicant testimony help the Allocation Committee make decisions about which programs to recommend and how much to invest in each program.
+Using scores and other published criteria, staff makes funding recommendations.
+Applicants can submit testimony after reviewing application scores and staff recommendations.
+This information helps the Allocation Committee decide which programs to recommend and how much to invest in each program.
 Those recommendations are submitted to the Portland City Council for final review and approval.

 Monitoring and Reporting Performance

-PCL enters into grant agreements with successful applicants which outline each program’s service and performance goals.
+PCL uses a framework of goals, program strategies and performance measures to gauge the performance of the Levy and its grant investments.
 Staff monitor grants through regular reporting and site visits.
-The Allocation Committee reviews individual grant performance data annually.
-Data collected by grantees is also used to report the Levy’s overall performance annually.
+The Allocation Committee reviews grant performance data annually.
+PCL uses data collected from grantees to report PCL’s overall performance annually on 6 measures: